supertree-toolkit/stk/doc/tutorial.rst

-The following is an example of how the scripts were used in creating a species-level supertree of `Anomura <http://en.wikipedia.org/wiki/Anomura>`_, which is an Infraorder of Crutaceans.
+The following is an example of how the scripts were used in creating a species-level supertree of `Anomura <http://en.wikipedia.org/wiki/Anomura>`_, which is an Infraorder of Crustaceans.

-There are several files included in the tutorial dataset:
+There are several files included in the tutorial taste:
-    * A bibliographic bibtex file contianing all the original bibliographic datasets
+    * A bibliographic bibtex file containing all the original bibliographic datasets
     * A semi-complete Phyml with a single tree missing
     * A tree file to import into the above
     * The completed original dataset